Unexpected Symmetries of Kerr Black Hole Scattering: The integrable sector of Kerr black hole dynamics

-\begin{itemize} \item The probe dynamics of one spinning BH and one Kerr BH up to quartic order in spin for the probe is asymptotically integrable at all PM orders; \item The scattering of one spinless and one spinning BH is asymptotically integrable at 2PM order.

-\end{itemize} This property can be made completely manifest by expressing the radial action in terms of the conserved charges $\tilde{L}$,$Q$ and $Q_Y$.
-These results are included in the supplemental material.
+\begin{itemize} \item (Conjecture) The probe dynamics of one spinning black hole (BH) in the background of a Kerr BH is asymptotically integrable at all PM orders up to quartic order in spin for the probe; \item The scattering of one spinless BH and one spinning BH is asymptotically integrable at the 2PM order and quartic order in the BH spin, even beyond the probe limit. \end{itemize} This property can be made manifest by expressing the radial action in terms of the conserved charges $\tilde{L}$,$Q$ and $Q_Y$.
+These results are included in the ancillary file.